 The partnership pilot: getting started with 360-degree cameras in a classroom

 AUEA started thinking about installing videos in classrooms in 2016.
 Principal Dan Lock-Wheaton saw that a 360-degree view of the classroom was far superior for teacher review, reflection and coaching than a standard camera and could lead to far more opportunities for teacher collaboration and coaching and instigated a pilot study with one Lessonvu camera at the start of 2017.
-In the pilot study volunteer teachers worked with Dr Sean Warren, teacher consultant and coach at ONVU Learning.
+In the pilot study volunteer teachers worked with Dr Sean Warren, Teacher Development Lead at ONVU Learning.
 He helped them develop their reflection skills and to get more value from reviewing their lessons, coaching them in, “professional noticing”.

 The initial feedback was encouraging.
 One of AUEA’s Maths teachers reported back quickly that they had found it ‘a truly engaging experience’ and that it had ‘revitalised their interest in their own teaching abilities, driving them to become a better teacher’.

 All the volunteer teachers valued the different view on their classrooms through the 360-degree video and “curious” became a common word used as they zoomed in to different areas of their classroom and set up different camera views to compare and contrast the reactions of students to different teaching methods.
 Colleagues reported that in seeing their lessons through Lessonvu that they felt that they were able to determine more to reflect on and discuss areas of interest with others.

 Whole school deployment: Implementing 360-degree video lesson observation to every classroom